Ajeypalsingh/Ajeypalsingh/README.md

 # 👦 About me

 ### Hello world.
 I'm Ajaypal Singh, a student at MITT Winnipeg.
-Learning  some skills to do something extraordinary things.
+Learning  some skills to do some extraordinary things.
 Started with printing `Hello World` n' now diving deep in the amzing game of codes....

 `You liked cover photo??
 Don't say no..... 😥`